When to visit

 CHARCUT Roast House ($$$)

 Everything here, from the sausages to the breads, is made from scratch using fresh, seasonal ingredients from local producers.
 CHARCUT's style of food is best described as urban-rustic with Italian and Country French accents.
 True to its name, the restaurant is the ultimate destination for meat lovers.
 The menu features a variety of house-made charcuterie and grilled and charcoal-roasted meats as well as fish and vegetable dishes.
-A glass of wine in hand the appetite of a carnivore, you will never want to leave downtown Calgary.
+With a glass of wine in hand and a carnivore's appetite, you will never want to leave downtown Calgary.
 Open Monday-Tuesday from 11 a.m. to 11 p.m., Wednesday-Friday from 11 a.m. to 1 a.m., Saturday from 5 p.m. to 1 a.m. and Sunday from 5 p.m. to 10 p.m.

 101 899 Centre Street SW, Calgary / 403-984-2180